This is our ULTIMATE GUIDE to the Best Muay Thai Gloves (and updated for 2020). That means, it’s our best, highly detailed article about the topic.

 If you are keener on doing boxing than Muay Thai, then you are better off looking at the TITLE Classic PROs which are a better-crafted glove, made from leather, but have a more classic boxing style design than the RDX which are closer to a Muay Thai design, but with flashy MMA style coloring.

 The Best ‘Modern’ Muay Thai Glove

 Hayabusa, the company that puts a lot of science into their glove designs.
-Indeed, the best ‘research backed’ glove manufacturer is the North American MMA company Hayabusa — best known for their MMA brand of fight gear.
+Indeed, the best ‘research-backed’ glove manufacturer is the North American MMA company Hayabusa — best known for its MMA brand of fight gear.

-Well Hayabusa delivers on all those fronts.
-And they even have a lot of scientificy things backing every little design choice.
+Well, Hayabusa delivers on all those fronts.
+And they even have a lot of scientific things backing every little design choice.
 The gloves are made from premium materials and have a very modern aesthetic to them (read my full review of the Hayabusa Tokoshu).

 If you are training pure Muay Thai, these gloves will also do you well for Sparring and Bag work.
 I’ve seen MANY people using Hayabusa gloves when coming down to train at Muay Thai camps in Thailand — so know that many people do effectively use these gloves for pure Muay Thai — and love them while doing it.

 You won’t likely be using these gloves when you fight, though, so I do recommend you rotate in with a traditional Thai glove brand like TWINS one in a while though.
 As such they are a good SECOND PAIR OF GLOVES if you already have a Muay Thai brand glove.